defenseunicorns/pepr-docs/src/content/docs/user-guide/index.md

 ---
-title: User Guide
+title: Overview
-description: Detailed information about Pepr and how to use it
+description: Detailed information about Pepr and how to use it.
+sidebar:
+    order: 1
 ---

 In this section you can find detailed information about Pepr and how to use it.